 A good way to understand how these systems interact is to cast our minds back to when we were first learning to do something complex, such as drive a car.
 It takes so much System 2 thinking to learn how to do everything at once – steering, shifting, checking mirrors – we find it hard to do anything else, even just talking to the instructor next to us.
 But as we become more experienced, driving becomes habitual, a System 1 behavior.
-We make most decisions unconsciously and can listen to the radio, think about our day and talk to others in the car (but hopefully not on the phone!).
+We make most decisions unconsciously and can listen to the radio, think about our day, and talk to others in the car (but hopefully not on the phone!).
 We have all experienced driving for a few miles and suddenly realizing we cannot remember having done so – Did I turn that corner?
 Did I stop at those traffic lights?
-That is because driving has become pure System 1 behavior.
+That is because driving has become pure System 1 behaviour.

 It is important to realize we’re talking about “human” behavior, not “consumer” behavior.
-We have known for a long time that we don’t make deep conscious decision about everything – you don't stand in a supermarket for 10 minutes carefully weighing which tin of soup you’re going to buy.
+We have known for a long time that we don’t make deep conscious decisions about everything – you don't stand in a supermarket for 10 minutes carefully weighing which tin of soup you’re going to buy.

 What’s different is we now realize that many more decisions are like selecting tins of soup.
 You’re not Homer Simpson in the supermarket and then Sherlock Holmes once you walk into the office.

 Actuaries are humans too.
 In fact, my contention is that insurance professionals often exhibit our own bias.
 My question for you is: Do we too often assume our audience is like Sherlock Holmes?
 When we’re creating products, communications, application forms, wellness programs, etc., do we assume people are willing to dedicate precious System 2 time to focus on an issue we think is important?